availo/wowza-vhost-loadbalancer/README.md

  * Removed the old 3.1.2 .jar-file and renamed the 3.5.0-file.
 The current availo-vhost-loadbalancer-3.jar" file should hopefully work on both/all current updates of Wowza Media Server 3.x.

+### 2012-11-15

+ * Added support for SMIL files
+ * Updated the code to work with HTTP playlists (cupertino + san jose) in Wowza Media Server 3.5.0, which was released on November 9th.
+ * Uploaded a precompiled .jar-file for 3.5.0, and renamed the old .jar-file.
+   No configuration changes are required, but the old file, named 'availo-vhostloadbalancer.jar', needs to be replaced with the new file.

 ## Prerequisites